 Recent history and valuations

-As illustrated in Figures 1 and 2, global utilities have experienced distinct periods of volatility but have broadly underperformed global equity markets during the last five years, even after staging a strong recovery during the last 18 months.
-These periods of under- and outperformance have been largely driven by economic and political factors, outweighing company fundamentals (a subject QuotedData has discussed in its previous notes – see page 15 of this note).
+As illustrated in Figures 1 and 2, global utilities have broadly underperformed global equity markets during the last five years, but staged a strong recovery during the last 18 months, albeit with distinct periods of volatility.
+These periods of under- and outperformance have been largely driven by top-down macroeconomic considerations, outweighing company fundamentals (a subject we have discussed in our previous notes – see page 14 of this note).

 Aided by improved power prices, new investment in renewables and, in some cases, years of cost-cutting, earnings growth for utilities has generally been strong.
-Consequently, over the last 18 months, the increase in global utilities valuations (alongside stronger markets) has been driven by a combination of better earnings and higher valuation multiples.
+Consequently, while global utilities valuations have increased as markets have recovered during 2019, not all of the returns during the last 18 months have been driven by multiple expansion.
 As illustrated in Figure 2, listed infrastructure shares have kept pace with the MSCI World Index on a five-year view, but have lagged over the last three years.

-As is illustrated in Figure 3, valuations have increased and are now close to five-year highs, although in reality, valuations have held within the 14x – 18x Price/Earnings ratio (P/E) range and are not excessively above long-term averages.
-As at 1 October 2019, the MSCI World Utilities Index was trading at a F12m P/E (a P/E based on 12 months’ forward earnings) of 18.0x, versus its five-year average of 16.1x.
+As is illustrated in Figure 3, valuations have increased and are now close to five-year highs, although in reality, valuations have held within the 14x – 18x range, and are not excessively above long-term averages (as at 1 October 2019, the MSCI World Utilities Index was trading at a F12m P/E of 18.0x, versus its five-year average of 16.1x).
 As discussed in the manager’s view section overleaf, EGL’s manager, Jean-Hugues de Lamaze, believes that the earnings growth profiles for EGL’s sectors are good, particularly against the backdrop of a low growth world, and that earnings quality has also improved significantly.
 If so, this would suggest that a higher rating for utilities is justified and that they are well positioned to grow into this.

-With signs of weakness in the global economy and, with an improving earnings outlook, utilities may become increasingly sought-after should the global economy continue to soften.
-Reflecting this economic weakness, interest rates have declined and sentiment towards utilities appears to have improved.
-(Note: interest rate rises are generally considered to be negative for equities but more so for utilities and infrastructure that tend to have higher levels of debt.
-Also, the relationship between changing interest rates and the impact on utilities is more complex than this.
-Readers interested in more detail on this topic should see pages 6 and 7 of QuotedData’s October 2018 note.)
+We continue to highlight that there are signs of weakness in the global economy and, with an improving earnings outlook, utilities may become increasingly sought-after should the global economy continue to soften.
+Reflecting this economic weakness, interest rates have declined and sentiment towards utilities has improved.

 Manager’s view – strong underlying fundamentals